 Chanterelle mushrooms grow in the forests of Quadra in fall.
 These unusual looking, bright orange fungi grow in clusters amongst the moss at the base of trees.
 We went to an overgrown section of the forest where Linda had picked before.

 There were so many large mushrooms and within half an hour of clambering over fallen, rotting trees and moss-covered undergrowth, we had filled a bucket each.
 I lost the others and it was fun exploring the hidden forested world by myself.
 I wouldn’t have been surprised to bump into a fairy or a gnome, it was certainly a fairy tale setting.

 Heriot Bay with its natural beauty just invited a stroll.
 On a few afternoons after finishing work for the day we went for a wander around the streets and harbour of this tiny community.

-We sat under the brilliant coloured trees and went for walks along the curved beach, checking out the weather-worn fishing boats in the harbour.
+We sat under the brilliant colored trees and went for walks along the curved beach, checking out the weather-worn fishing boats in the harbor.